Skip to content

 In Minnesota, the ambiguity seems to come from the federal laws, not our state laws.
 So let’s look at the federal laws first.

+Federalism, Down for the Count.
 The 1970 Controlled Substances Act (CSA) introduced the idea of five “schedules” ostensibly based upon social risk vs. benefit.
 Schedule 1 drugs are those claimed to have a high potential for abuse; and no currently accepted medical treatment use.

-Despite expert disagreement with claims of “a high potential for abuse and no currently accepted medical treatment use;” “Congress included “marijuana” in Schedule 1 in 1972,
+Despite expert disagreement with claims of “a high potential for abuse and no currently accepted medical treatment use;” Congress included “marijuana” in Schedule 1 in 1972.

+But by 2018, thirty-one states had legal medical marijuana programs.
+And fifteen states (e.g., Wisconsin) allowed marijuana-sourced “low THC, high cannabidiol (CBD)” products for health use.
 The majority of the U.S. population now lives in a state where medical marijuana is legal.
-How do these facts square with the “Schedule 1” claim that it has “no currently accepted medical treatment use?”
+How do these facts square with the “Schedule 1” claim of “no currently accepted medical treatment use?”

 Note that Minnesota adopted its own state version of the federal CSA, with five schedules of listed drugs.
 It is not identical to the federal version.

+Most people do not know that Minnesota can take marijuana out of Schedule 3.
 And we can re-schedule in Minnesota, regardless of the federal CSA.
+Others states have.

-The federal CSA schedule defines marihuana,” as the cannabis plant except for the mature stalks and non-germinating seeds.
+The federal CSA schedule defines “marihuana,” as the cannabis plant except for the mature stalks and non-germinating seeds.
 And, THC is separately scheduled under the federal CSA — the only natural cannabinoid specifically scheduled.

-chlorophyll & CBD: legal from hemp.
+chlorophyll-molecule-300 webp chlorophyll & CBD: legal from hemp

-chlorophyll & CBD: legal from hemp
+chlorophyll & CBD: from hemp

+CBD is not a scheduled drug under the CSA.
+You won’t find it listed on the CSA.
+Go ahead and check.
+It’s not there.
+Despite this welcome clarity in the law, some remain confused about this easily verifiable law.
 For example, as of 2018, the Wikipedia entry for “Cannabidiol” falsely claimed that Schedule 1 of the federal Controlled Substances Act lists Cannabidiol (CBD).

 But a five-minute online fact-check of the statute reveals otherwise.
 In fact, CBD is not in Schedule 1 of the federal Controlled Substances Act.
 And it never was.

-2008, the Dawn of the Federal Non-enforcement policy
+Dawn of Fed Non-enforcement policy

 By 2008, state after state had passed laws decriminalizing marijuana, and legalizing medical marijuana; and the trend was clearly accelerating.

-The Prosecutorial Discretion era
+Prosecutorial Discretion era

 2009: “the Ogden memo” in 2009, instructed all U.S. Attorneys to make federal prosecution of marijuana possession a low priority; especially for people complying with a state’s medical marijuana law.